Find out more about the planned 165 MWp Gunnedah solar power plant and what it will mean for residents.

 The installation should take approx. 12-14 months.

-Planned construction start is in the fourth quarter of 2018.
+Planned construction start is in the first quarter of 2019.

 An example of a “typical” solar PV panel is below.